Physiology & Pharmacology Concentration

 For more information about the Advanced Concentration in Physiology and Pharmacology or questions about the IDP in general, please feel free to contact either Dr. Kasahara or Dr. Harrison (contact info shown below).

-Suggested Courses for First-Year Students:
+- Suggested Courses for First-Year Students: First Year Fundamentals

-Suggested Courses for Advanced Students:
+- Suggested Courses for Advanced Students: Fall Semester Advanced Courses

-Journal Club: All Physiology & Pharmacology students are required to register for either the Physiology journal club (GMS 6491, Journal Club in Physiology) OR the pharmacology research conference (GMS 6590, Seminar in Pharmacology) each Fall and Spring semester beginning in their second year.
+All Physiology & Pharmacology students are required to register for either the Physiology journal club (GMS 6491, Journal Club in Physiology) OR the pharmacology research conference (GMS 6590, Seminar in Pharmacology) each Fall and Spring semester beginning in their second year.
 Physiology & Pharmacology students may participate in other journal clubs in addition to Physiology or Pharmacology journal clubs if they wish.

 The Faculty and their Research